Skip to Main Content

 Flying to Auckland requires crossing the International Date Line, so this day is “lost.”

-Start off your first day in Auckland right by having a VBT representative greet you at the airport.
+A VBT representative will greet you at the airport to start your adventure off right.
 A complimentary car service will whisk you to your centrally located hotel.
 From here, you are perfectly positioned to explore this charming city at your leisure.

 After a delicious included breakfast at your hotel, you are free to explore on your own, using our included city information packet to guide your discoveries.